Alaxouche/Wunduniik/README.md

     - sD3DDevice="NVIDIA GeForce RTX 3060TI" -> Change this with you GPU name
 - Skyrim.ini:
   - [Display]
     - sScreenShotBaseName=C:\Games\The Elder Scrolls - Skyrim - Special Edition\Screenshots\Screenshots -> Create a folder called `Screenshots` and replace this line         with the path leading to the new folder.

-Also you can change this using BethINI.
+- SSEDisplayTweaks.ini
+  - Resolution=1920x1080 -> Change this with your screen resolution

 #### Changing screen resolution